YouTube

 DECEPTION

 Koh Phi Phi is very deceptive, in two ways.
-Firstly it looks small, the little area that joins the 2 mountainous areas at either end is a lot bigger than you would think, especially when trying to navigate through it.
-How any of these shops survive is beyond me, especially when they all seem to offer one of four things; tattoos, beach stuff, massages and pharmacy’s.
-Thailand has this thing for pharmacies, no where else in the world has this many pharmacies!
+Firstly, it looks small, but the little area that joins the two mountainous areas at either end is a lot bigger than you would think, especially when trying to navigate through it.
+How any of these shops survive is beyond me, especially when they all seem to offer one of four things: tattoos, beach stuff, massages, and pharmacies.
+Thailand has this thing for pharmacies; nowhere else in the world has this many pharmacies!

-Secondly the island has several pristine beaches which are postcard perfect during the day.
+Secondly, the island has several pristine beaches that are postcard-perfect during the day.
 But see the place after dark and you would think you were on a different island altogether!
-In the evening the island turns upside down in what can only be described as a free for all rave (although there are family friendly areas)!
-Out of all the islands I’d say Koh Phi Phi is more consistent with the parties than any other island but cannot be compared to the size of the parties on Koh Phangan which happen less often.
+In the evening, the island turns upside down in what can only be described as a free-for-all rave (although there are family-friendly areas)!
+Out of all the islands, I’d say Koh Phi Phi is more consistent with the parties than any other island, but cannot be compared to the size of the parties on Koh Phangan, which happen less often.

 OUT WITH THE OLD